Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/part/custom_op.md

 # Custom operation

-The knobs and struts are created using multiplicity and the knobs already use the `center()` operation and the struts might use this too.
+The knobs and struts are created using multiplicity and the knobs already use the `align()` operation and the struts might use this too.

 To make placing the elements more generic we will create an operation called `grid`